tsadaoui/celery-brown-bag/celery_brown_bag.rst

 Overview / Goal (laurent)
 ---------------

-Celery is a asynchronous tasks queue. it is composed of a broker that receive tasks orders to be exectudes and workers that fetch these orders from the broker and execute them. the main goal of the system is to be asynchronous.
+Celery is a asynchronous tasks queue.
+Written in Python, it is composed of a broker that receive tasks orders to be exectudes and workers that fetch these orders from the broker and execute them. the main goal of the system is to be asynchronous.
 That is to say when you ask celery to execute a task, you don't know when it will be really executed.
 It can be at once if the task is high priority or a long time later if the system is crowded for instance.